sumotoy/gpio_expander/README.md

 because I can choose from I2C and SPI and they have an extra feature called HAEN that allow me to share CS pin between 8 different chips in SPI mode!
-This library it's an improvement of my old MCP23xxx library since it's smaller, faster and deal with all MCP23xx series plus PCF from NTX.
+This library it's an improvement of my old MCP23xxx library since it's smaller, faster and deal with all MCP23xx series plus PCF series from NTX.
 The purpose is a small and easy library that can be easily expanded but still have the ability to handle directly the registers.
 If you need a simple expander, use this library and choose between many GPIO's chip by using